Transparency at The Wheel: Governance & Finances

 Collaboration in Action

-In 2020 we collaborated with a wide range of partners to influence policy and deliver programmes and services.
-Key amongst these were our wide range of national and EU-funded programmes, and our various engagements with the Charities Regulator.
+We collaborate with a wide range of partners to influence policy and deliver programmes and services.
+Key amongst these were our wide range of national and EU-funded programmes, and our various engagements with the State, Charities Regulator and stakeholder partners within the sector

 Our Collaborations